During heavy rain, what is the best practice for driving?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-Reducing speed and increasing following distance during heavy rain is the best practice for safe driving in these conditions.
-When roads are wet, traction can be significantly decreased, leading to a higher risk of skidding or hydroplaning.
-Lowering your speed gives you more time to react to any sudden changes or obstacles, as well as allowing your tires to maintain better contact with the road surface.
+Reducing speed and increasing following distance during heavy rain is crucial for safety.
+When the roads are wet, traction is significantly compromised, leading to an increased risk of skidding and hydroplaning.
+By driving slower, you give yourself more time to react to any unexpected circumstances, such as other vehicles losing control or obstacles appearing on the road.

 Subscribe